colevandersWands/fuzz/exercises/about-fuzz/README.md

 - You can test your functions against hundreds of more test cases than you ever could with manually written tests
 - It's not just for industry!
 Fuzz testing can be [very helpful while you're still learning](https://dl.acm.org/doi/10.1145/2876034.2876050)

-To study these exercises you"ll need to have your console open, all test results will be logged there.
+To study these exercises you'll need to have your console open, all test results will be logged there.

 Enjoy!